 There are several existing federal, state, and local plans that dovetail into this plan.
 This plan does not intend to replace other plans or make them obsolete.
 Instead, our intent is to incorporate other plans into our plan, for a plan that does not respect previous plans does not itself deserve to be respected by future planning efforts.
 That said, some of the existing plans are envisioned to be updated periodically.
-Our plan will influence those updates.
+Our plan may influence those updates.
+Some of the plans discussed in this section were described in greater detail in the Draft CCMP, and are abbreviated here.